datascience-mobi/04_Lung-Cancer_2020/README.md

 | Small cell carcinoma | SCC | 21 |
 | Other histology | Other | 7 |
 | Total |  | 330 |

-It will be provided to the students as a table with gene names instead of probe identifiers as well as the sample meta data table.

 Literature
 ----------